iknek/iknek.github.io/content/aboutme.md

 Whilst this site isn't meant to be a CV (you can find that on my LinkedIn), a quick overview feels appropriate.
 Alongside working as an in-store seller for Inet, I've also been a teacher assistant for a number of courses at Chalmers.
 I was also the treasurer for ArmIT, the IT division's corporate relations committee.

-This summer, I've been working at [Tillitis](https://tillitis.se), a spin-off company from Mullvad.
+This summer, I worked at [Tillitis](https://tillitis.se), a spin-off company from Mullvad.
 Whilst it's still very small, Tillitis makes a very interesting USB security key, which is fully open-source.
 My blog post on it can be found [here](https://iknek.github.io/blog/time-at-tillitis/).

 ## Interests